nansencenter/NERSC-HYCOM-CICE/README.md

 # Prerequisites

-The following tools are necessary in many parts of the code
+The following tools are necessary in many parts of the code.

-# Prerequisites
-A Fortran compiler
+A Fortran compiler.

 To run the HYCOM-CICE coupled code, you will need to have a working installation of the Eearth System Modelling Framework.